How to get a plumber license in New Jersey

-To work as a master plumber in New Jersey, you must have a license issued by the State Board of Examiners of Master Plumbers.2 The state defines a master plumber as someone who has “the qualifications, training, experience and technical knowledge necessary to properly plan, lay out, install and repair plumbing apparatus and equipment and to supervise others in the performance of such work.”3
+To work as a master plumber in the state of New Jersey, you must have a license issued by the State Board of Examiners of Master Plumbers.
+The state defines a master plumber as someone who has “the qualifications, training, experience and technical knowledge necessary to plan properly, lay out, install and repair plumbing apparatus and equipment and to supervise others in the performance of such work.”

 Apprentice and journeyman plumbers in New Jersey do not need to obtain licenses to work.
 However, they must apply for registration:

-You must register with the U.S. Department of Labor, Office of Apprenticeship and obtain sponsorship from an employer.
+You must register with the U.S. Department of Labor, Office of Apprenticeship and obtain sponsorship for your plumbing apprenticeship from an employer.

-You must register with the Division of Consumer Affairs and submit a form that certifies your previous work experience.
+You must register with the New Jersey Division of Consumer Affairs and submit a form that certifies your previous work experience.

-Upon approval of your application, you must schedule your licensing exam.
-The exam consists of three parts: a practical section, a business and law section, and a section on the National Standard Plumbing Code.
+Upon approval of your initial application, you must schedule your licensing exam.
+The master plumber exam consists of three parts: a plumbing trade section, a business and law section, and a practical section.
 You must score at least 70% on each section in order to pass.

 The State Board meets monthly to review license applications.
-You will receive an approval letter with information on how to register for the licensing exam as soon as possible after the meeting.
+You will receive an approval letter as soon as possible after the meeting with information on how to register for the licensing exam.

 Once the application process is complete and you pass your licensing exam, you can expect to receive your license in about 15 to 20 days.